 “Premium” is the keyword at this Sandals outpost where 16 restaurants satisfy every which craving from sushi to chicken roti to mahi-mahi enjoyed in an overwater dining room.
 Couples on their honeymoon or organizing an extra special escape ought to go for a Love Nest Suite with a four-poster king bed, private butler, jetted tub and waterfront views.

 Premium activities like unlimited scuba diving, paddleboarding, golfing and a chocolate buffet all come included in the room rate at this all-inclusive.
-This water paradise is surrounded by pools big and small (that includes 98 private villa pools) and a shuttle to link you to the resort’s beach.VACATION TIME »
+This water paradise is surrounded by pools big and small (that includes 98 private villa pools) and a shuttle to link you to the resort’s beach.Check availability »

 Go Local: Things to do in Ocho Rios